 With a career as a photographer beginning at the age of 22, Terry O’Neill, CBE, was soon freelancing for some of the most famous magazines.
 His behind the scenes access to emerging cultural moments in film, music and fashion provided unparalleled snapshots of the emotion and feeling of the era.
 Since Terry first picked up a camera in 1958, he photographed presidents, prime ministers, rock stars, as well Oscar winners and Hollywood royalty.
 In addition to photographing show-business elite, he also photographed members of the British Royal Family and prominent politicians, showing a more natural and human side to these subjects than had previously been portrayed.

 His coveted photography hanging in national galleries and private collections worldwide, Terry has produced covers for Time, Newsweek, Stern, Paris Match, The Sunday Times Magazine, Vanity Fair and many others over the course of his six-decade career.
 In addition to work for the media, his work has delivered iconic movie posters, album covers and fashion plates for the world’s top designers.

-Terry O’Neill has chronicled the lives of emerging rock stars and icons of the 60s including David Bowie, Elton John, The Who, Eric Clapton, Chuck Berry and many others.
+Terry O’Neill photography has chronicled the lives of emerging rock stars and icons of the 60s including David Bowie, Elton John, The Who, Eric Clapton, Chuck Berry and many others.
 He photographed The Beatles and The Rolling Stones when they were struggling young bands and worked closely with Frank Sinatra for over 30 years, being granted exclusive access to the legend both back-stage and in private.

-Terry O’Neill’s photographs of Robert Redford, Paul Newman, David Bowie, Michael Caine, Muhammad Ali, Audrey Hepburn and many more, capture the brightest stars of the golden era.
+O’Neill’s photographs of Robert Redford, Paul Newman, David Bowie, Michael Caine, Muhammad Ali, Audrey Hepburn and many more, capture the brightest stars of the golden era.